 WHAT WE DO

-We approach every site-specific project through an iterative and collaborative process of research, design and installation.
+We approach every site-specific project through an iterative and collaborative process of research, design and installation while gathering community partners.
 We listen to the design needs of the whole project while working closely with client, state and/or municipal departments.
 The studio has extensive experience in large project fabrication and installation, mindful of public safety, building codes and material integrity for both indoor and outdoor settings.
 We gather local materials, a local team of professionals, and create the work locally.
-The resulting accessible, interactive public art includes native plantings and landscaping to engage with sculptures that are reflective of the local community and environs.